1nm1/BHAIML_portfolio/capstone/README.md

 ## Results

+Three models were used in this study:

+- Linear Regression
+- Random Forest Regression
+- XGBoost Regression

+MAE, MSE, and R^2 showed that the Random Forest Regression model performed the best and therefore was selected as the final model.

 Based on the findings from the model, there are several major take-aways:

 1. Crop type proves to be the biggest indicator of yield by tonnage and root crops show to produce the most.